 It's been a long time coming, but we're finally going to see

 We may also see a similar event unfold where preorders open shortly after the unveiling.
 Musk has pulled this lever a handful of times, notably for the upcoming second-generation

 In the time since this Tesla pickup was announced as part of the company's future lineup, things have certainly changed.
-Companies like General Motors and Ford confirmed they have their own .have attracted a lot of attention with electric pickup trucks.
-The startup has also received investments from and .
+Companies like Rivian have attracted a lot of attention with electric pickup trucks.
+The startup has also received investments from Amazon and even Ford.
 Meanwhile, legacy automakers such as

 and Ford confirmed they have their own battery-electric pickup trucks coming.

 Traditional automakers have typically had the pickup segment locked down, so it remains to be seen if Tesla can take a stab at it.
 Yet, if there's anything we've learned watching Tesla over the past few years, it's to never count the company out.